-Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: national guidance on visiting patients in a care setting is implemented; areas where suspected or confirmed COVID-19 patients are being treated have appropriate signage and have restricted access; information and guidance on COVID-19 is available on all trust websites with easy read versions; infection status is communicated to the receiving organisation or department when a possible or confirmed COVID-19 patient needs to be moved; there is clearly displayed, written information available to prompt patients' visitors and staff to comply with hands, face and space advice.
+Provide suitable accurate information providing further support or nursing/ r Antibiotic prescribing still monitored by pharmacy staff with Infection control team conducting quarterly reviews person concerned with Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions national guidance on visiting patients in a care setting is implemented; areas where suspected or confirmed COVID-19 patients are being treated have appropriate signage and have restricted access; information and guidance on COVID-19 is available on all trust websites with easy read versions; infection status is communicated to the receiving organisation or department when a possible or confirmed COVID-19 patient needs to be moved; there is clearly displayed, written information available to prompt patients' visitors and staff to comply with hands, face and space advice.
 Visiting is restricted in line with PHE guidance.
 Plan in place for EOLC to allow compassionate visiting Signage throughout the trust marking ward areas closed to visiting and do not enter signs Clear guidance available on Trust website for all patients and visitors on current Covid-19 guidance July 2021 update Regular communication sent out to all staff reminding them of the need to social distance and continue wearing face coverings Infection control maintain an increased availability to provide assurance and guidance to staff on Covid requirements with the incident control centre which continues to be staffed 7 days a week Clear guidance given around when to isolate and to undertake PCR testing A risk averse approach to ill health in staff is maintained to minimise

-Implementation of the Supporting excellence in infection prevention and control behaviors Implementation Toolkit has been considered C1116- supporting-excellence-in-ipc- behaviours-imp-toolkit.pdf (england.nhs.uk) 5.
-Ensure prompt identification of people and appropriate treatment to reduce the the risk of spread of covid-19 within the trust Staff continue with, as a minimum weekly Optigene testing for clinical staff and every other week for non- clinical for prevalence.
-Lateral flow screening twice weekly is offered as an addition at they receive timely Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: screening and triaging of all patients as per IPC and NICE guidance within all health and other care facilities is undertaken to enable early recognition of COVID-19 cases; front door areas have appropriate triaging arrangements in place to cohort patients with possible or confirmed COVID-19 symptoms and to segregate from non Covid-19 cases to minimise the risk of cross-infection as per national guidance; staff are aware of agreed template for triage questions to ask; The Trust has been separated to create COVID-19 clear areas for all elective admissions who have undertaken the required isolation and screening.
-There is separate area for trauma and elective patients who are nonsymptomatic but have not under taken the isolation and screening All patients are met at the front entrance where they are temperature checked and then directed to the appropriate area.
-July 2021 updates No changes made, Trust compliant with previous and updated guidance isolation;
+• l mplementation of the Supporting the risk of spread of e excellence in infection prevention and covid-19 within the trust C control behaviors Implementation Staff continue with, as a T. Foolkit has been considered C1116- minimum weekly S supporting-excellence-in-ipc- Optigene testing for b pehaviours-imp-toolkit.pdf clinical staff and every ( england.nhs.uk) other week for non- - clinical for prevalence.
+Lateral flow screening twice weekly is offered as an addition

+5. Ensure prompt identification of people who have or are at risk of developing an infection so that they receive timely and appropriate treatment to reduce the risk of transmitting infection to other people

+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: screening and triaging of all patients as per IPC and NICE guidance within all health and other care facilities is undertaken to enable early recognition of COVID-19 cases; front door areas have appropriate triaging arrangements in place to cohort patients with possible or confirmed COVID-19 symptoms and to segregate from non Covid-19 cases to minimise the risk of cross-infection as per national guidance; staff are aware of agreed template for triage questions to ask; There is separate area for trauma and elective patients who are nonsymptomatic but have not under taken the July 2021 updates No changes made, Trust compliant with previous and updated guidance